Circuit Technology Center 22 Parkridge Road

 Introduction

-BGA rework is a critical process in the electronics industry, especially with the increasing complexity and miniaturization of electronic components.
+BGA rework is a critical process in the electronics industry, especially given the increasing complexity and miniaturization of electronic components.
 The correct execution of BGA rework demands a combination of technical expertise and practical experience.
-This white paper sheds light on the most common mistakes in BGA rework and emphasizes the significance of addressing them to achieve optimal results.
+This white paper illuminates the most common mistakes in BGA rework and emphasizes the significance of addressing them to achieve optimal results.

 Mistake #1: Inadequate Operator Training